Strong Priority and Determinacy in Timed CCS

-\begin{proof} All points follows by an inspection of the SOS rules, using the definition of $\wiA(P)$. \end{proof} Lem.~\ref{lem:prio-basic-1}(1) means that clock actions always run in an empty concurrent environment.
+\begin{proof} (2) is by definition.
+The other points follow by an inspection of the SOS rules, using the definition of $\iA(P)$. \end{proof} Lem.~\ref{lem:prio-basic-1}(1) means that clock actions always run in an empty concurrent environment.
 Observe that Lem.~\ref{lem:prio-basic-1}(2) means that the set $\iA(P)$ corresponds to the initial actions of $P$.
 The presence of $\tau$ in the blocking set of a transition provides information about the set of initial actions of a process.
-Specifically, in rule $(\ParR_3)$ the presence of $\tau$ in the set $H = race(P\cpar Q)$ indicates a blocking situation arising from the priorities in $P$ or $Q$ conflicting with the rendevous actions $\ell$ or $\ol{\ell}$.
+Specifically, in rule $(\ComR)$ the presence of $\tau$ in the set $H = race(P\cpar Q)$ indicates a blocking situation arising from the priorities in $P$ or $Q$ conflicting with the rendevous actions $\ell$ or $\ol{\ell}$.
 Thus, the condition $\tau\not\in H$ can be used to implement priority-based scheduling.
-Lem.~\ref{lem:prio-basic-1}(3) implies that single-threaded processes are never blocked. \begin{lemma}\mbox{} Let $P$ be an arbitrary process: \begin{bracketenumerate} \item $\iA(P) \cap \L \subseteq \wiA(P) \subseteq \wilA{\ast}(P)$ \item If $P \equiv Q$ then $\wilA{\ast}(P) = \wilA{\ast}(Q)$ \item If $P \Derives{\alpha}{}{} Q$ for $\alpha \in \R \cup \{ \tau \}$, then $\wilA{\ast}(Q) \subseteq \wilA{\ast}(P)$. \end{bracketenumerate} \end{lemma} \begin{proof} All points follows by an inspection of the SOS rules, using the definition of $\wiA(P)$. \end{proof}
+Lem.~\ref{lem:prio-basic-1}(4) implies that single-threaded processes are never blocked. \begin{lemma}\mbox{} Let $P$ be an arbitrary process: \begin{bracketenumerate} \item $\iA(P) \cap \L \subseteq \wiA(P) \subseteq \wilA{\ast}(P)$. \item If $P \equiv Q$ then $\wilA{\ast}(P) = \wilA{\ast}(Q)$. \item If $P \Derives{\alpha}{}{} Q$ for $\alpha \in \R \cup \{ \tau \}$, then $\wilA{\ast}(Q) \subseteq \wilA{\ast}(P)$. \end{bracketenumerate} \end{lemma} \begin{proof} All points follow by an inspection of the SOS rules, using the definition of $\wiA(P)$ and $\wilA{\ast}(P)$. \end{proof}